AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 Power-up steps via the RFSOC Explorer tool
 ------------------------------------------

 Before powering up the radio, set the spectrum analyzer center frequency to 25GHz to observe the signal transmitted.
-You may have to adjust the attenuation level on the analyzer.

 From the RFSOC Explorer application, go to the “Otava DTRX” tab and hit the **“TX Power up”** button (as highlighted in red box below).
 This powers-up both TX channels and performs a default configuration of the 2 RF transmit channels.
 The following picture shows the TX channels power-up states.